-Main Objective - The investment objective of the Scheme is to generate regular income by predominantly investing in arbitrage opportunities in the cash and derivatives segments of the equity markets and debt and money market instruments and to generate long-term capital appreciation through unhedged exposure to equity and equity related instruments.
-There is no assurance that the investment objective of the Scheme will be achieved and the scheme does not assure or guarantee any returns.

-• Investment pattern - The Tentative Equity/Debt/Money Market portfolio break-up with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
-Please refer Section I - Part II - A. How will the scheme allocate its assets? for more details.
+- Main Objective The investment objective of the Scheme is to seek to generate reasonable returns by predominantly investing in arbitrage opportunities in the cash and derivatives segments of the equity markets and by investing balance in debt and money market instruments.
+There is no assurance that the objective of the Scheme will be realised and the Scheme does not assure or guarantee any returns. - Investment pattern The portfolio break-up with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short term period on defensive considerations.
+Please refer Section I Part II A. How will the scheme allocate its assets? for more details.